ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/headingHelp.md

-## Heading
+## Heading / Paragraph

-### How it works
+### Menu items
+* **H1 – Document title** — Typically should be the first heading in the document and used only once.
+* **H2 – Section title** — Describes a main or top-level section in the document.
+* **H3 to H6 – Subsection title** — Describes a subsection within a top-level
+  section or other subsection of the document.
+* **Normal** — The default paragraph format, typically with significant top and bottom margins.
+* **Preformatted** — Use this for computer code blocks to maintain spacing and indentation.
+* **Address** — Omits the top and bottom margins of normal paragraph, and formats the text in italics.

+### About headings
-* The Heading menu only enables the **allowed** heading levels.
+* The Heading / Paragraph menu only enables the **allowed** heading levels.

 * The cursor position relative to other headings in the document determines which heading levels are allowed.

-* To create a new heading, move the cursor to a text block and select an allowed heading level.

-* To convert a heading to normal text, move the cursor to a heading and select the *Normal text* option.
+### About paragraph formats
+* Visual styling for paragraph formats is predetermined by your organization, thus freeing up your time and energy for concentrating on the structure and meaning of the content within your document.

-### Why it's important
+### Why headings and paragraph formats are important
 * The purpose of a heading is to label the content that follows it.

-* The proper nesting of heading levels improves the ability of all users to find and read information on a page.
+* The proper nesting of heading levels improves the ability of all users to find and comprehend information on a page.

 * Headings used consistently and in meaningful ways improve Search Engine Optimization (SEO).

 * Properly nested headings enable people using assistive technologies to easily navigate to each section of a document.

+* When paragraph formats are used properly (e.g. *Preformatted* or *Address*), they help users of assistive technologies understand the intended role of the content.

+* Thinking in terms of blocks such as headings and paragraph formats within your document is a higher-level approach to providing structure and semantics that are important for all users.

 ### More information
 * Documents are easier to read and understand when headings identify the topics